KyleUltimate/logseq-mirror/pages/Participle Phrases.md

 # What it is
 	- Allows you to combine two sentences without any prepositions or conjunctions.
-	- For example:
+	- For example: #.ul
 		- He is a math genius, and he completed the test in less than 10 minutes.
-	- Gets turned into:
+	- Gets turned into: #.ul
 		- **Being** a math genius, he completed the test in less than 10 minutes.
 - # How to form it
 	- If the two sentences subject are the same, omit one of them.